We’re thrilled to share that we just raised a $50M round led by Kleiner Perkins to finally make the global consumer credit reporting system whole.

 In the process, we’ve built the world’s premier cross-border credit bureau, a global data layer that today can serve the financial needs of an increasingly migratory world.
 Attracting and retaining the newcomer population has evolved from an afterthought to being a necessity for lenders to grow market share as U.S. demographics shift.

 Credit has historically been a Catch-22: you need credit history to access credit, but you need credit to build a credit history.
+Discover if having multiple credit cards will help build your credit history faster.
 Now, by giving millions of people the ability to use their international credit history, we’ve broken through this paradox and helped newcomers start on a more fair and equal footing from the day they arrive.

 We raised $50M to make financial access for newcomers a thing of the past - not only here in the U.S., but also for the growing newcomer population around the world.
 We’re excited to support the needs of our globalizing world.